Thursday, March 26, 2015

 Karine in 2005.

-in France in the 1990s with many difficulties, that it has asserted itself since the 2000s and it has benefited from the work of various personalities and groups since the 1970s.
+Karine: We can consider that the trans movement in France was born in the 1990s, with many difficulties, that it has asserted itself since the 2000s, and that it has benefited from the work of many personalities and groups since the 1970s.

 Karine with her cat (2005).